du2x/du2x.github.io/_posts/2016-04-14-most-harmful-camalities-types.markdown

 ## [47] "WIND/HAIL"
 ```

-I should group those close related event type values in order to make the comparison practicable.
+I should group those closely related event type values in order to make the comparison practicable.

+NOTE: Here, as I am not a specialist on weather issues, I might have done a few wrong guesses about some relations of event types.

 ```R
 levels(storm_data$EVTYPE) <- tolower(levels(storm_data$EVTYPE))